-In this post, you will learn how to properly and safely put out a grease fire and what materials are safe to use, so you can feel more confident in the kitchen.
+In this post, you will learn how to properly and safely put out a grease fire and what materials are safe to use to feel more confident in the kitchen.

-Grease fires are caused by cooking oil that has become too hot and starts to smoke, then ignites.
+Grease fires are caused by cooking oil that has become too hot, starts to smoke, and then ignites.
 Vegetable oils catch fire at around 450 Ferenhite.
 Animal fats catch fire at around 375 Ferenhite.
 It doesn’t take long for them both to reach these temperatures.
 Grease fires are very easy to start and can spread quickly.
-These are the most common reasons that a fire might start in your kitchen.

-- A stovetop heats up too fast and oil gets too hot.
+- A stovetop heats up too fast, and the oil gets too hot.

-- Frozen food can be thrown onto hot grease and caused to smoke.
+- Frozen food can be thrown onto hot grease and cause it to smoke.

 - You are cooking a greasy meal that drips into the oven and ignites flames.

-- Your stove or oven has been left unattended for an extended period of time, or even just a few seconds.
+- Your stove or oven has been left unattended for an extended period, or even a few seconds.

 How common are grease fires?

 The 2020 National Fire Protection Association report showed that cooking was the leading cause of home fires and injuries.
-Unattended equipment was responsible for about 30% of home fires and more than 50% of all deaths.
+Unattended equipment accounts for about 30% of home fires and more than 50% of all deaths.

-Grease fires usually start when the smoke point of cooking oil is around 400-450 degrees Fahrenheit and can continue up to over 1,000 degrees.
+Grease fires usually start when cooking oil’s smoke point is around 400-450 degrees Fahrenheit and can continue up to over 1,000 degrees.

 Below are four tips to help you quickly contain a grease fire.